4D-STAR/libcomposition/docs/static/mainpage.md

 **Compile the library:**

-meson by default uses ninja to compile so it should be very fast; however, gcc is very slow when compiling the species database so that migth take some time (clang tends to be very fast for this).
+meson by default uses ninja to compile so it should be very fast; however, gcc is very slow when compiling the species database so that might take some time (clang tends to be very fast for this).

 ```bash
 meson compile -C builddir
 ```

 **Install the library:**

 This will also install a pkg-config file!